OOAD-Semester-Project/Clipboard-Server/README.md

 # Copy Once Paste Anywhere

 The is the GitHub repository of the backend service of our project.
+An instance of this server is running in this [URL](http://clipboard-syncronization-app.appspot.com/).

 Team Members
 ---